oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/customers/organization-customer-users.rst

    * **Require Company Name** --- Shows/hides the company name field in the registration form in the storefront.
 Required for individual customers who do not belong to any company.
    * **Show Registration Instructions** --- Enables/disables registration instructions on the storefront login page.
 This option is disabled by default.
    * **Registration Instructions Text** --- If *Show Registration Instructions* is enabled, the text provided in the field is displayed on the storefront login page.

+6. In the **Customer Visitor** section, configure the options for the anonymous users:

    * **Customer Visitor Cookie Lifetime (Days)** --- Once the provided period expires, active customer visitor (anonymous user) sessions will be reset.
+Keep in mind that the uniqueness of email addresses and personal data is checked only for the registered users.
+It means that no two users can have identical personal information unless they are customer visitors (guest users).
+Multiple guest customers are allowed to have exactly the same data, including email addresses.

 .. _organization-user-impersonation:

-.. hint:: This feature is available in the Enterprise edition since OroCommerce v4.1.0.
+.. hint:: The **Login as Customer User** feature is available in the Enterprise edition since OroCommerce v4.1.0.
 To check which application version you are running, see the :ref:`system Information <system-information>`.

-5. In the **Login as Customer User** section, you can enable user impersonation for a specific organization.
+7. In the **Login as Customer User** section, you can enable user impersonation for a specific organization.
 User impersonation allows back-office users with the **Impersonate User** :ref:`role capability <admin-capabilities>` to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.

-6. To customize any of these options:

-     a) Clear the **Use System** box next to the option.
-     b) Select the new option.

-7. Click **Save Settings**.
+8. Click **Save Settings**.

 .. include:: /include/include-images.rst
    :start-after: begin